asa55/azure-virtual-network-docs-as-flashcards/Deck/Overview/About-Virtual-Network/1-What-is-Azure-Virtual-Network.md

 ######

-Can resources in a VNet communicate to the internet by default?
+`_____` resources in a VNet can communicate `_____` to the internet, by default

 %

-All resources in a VNet can communicate **outbound** to the internet, by default
+**All** resources in a VNet can communicate **outbound** to the internet, by default

 ######

-How to communicate inbound from the internet to a resource in a VNet?
+To communicate inbound from the internet to a resource in a VNet, assign

 %

-Assign a public IP adress or a public Load Balancer
+a public IP address or a public Load Balancer

 ######

-How to manage outbound connections from a VNet to the internet?
+To manage outbound connections from a VNet to the internet, you can use

 %

-You can use public IP or public Load Balancer to manage outbound connections
+a public IP address or public Load Balancer

 ######

-What condition must be met to enable outbound connectivity to the internet when using only an internal Standard Load Balancer?
+Outbound connectivity to the internet when using only an internal Standard Load Balancer is not available until you define how you want outbound connections to work with:

 %

-Outbound connectivity is not available until you define how you want outbound connections to work with:

 - An instance-level public IP or
 - a public Load Balancer

 ######

-List the ways in which Azure resources can communicate securely with each other
+Azure resources can communicate securely with each other through

 %

-- Through a VNet
+- a VNet
-- Through a VNet service endpoint
+- a VNet service endpoint
-- Through VNet Peering
+- VNet Peering

 ######

-List the ways in which you can connect your on-premises resources to a VNet
+You can connect your on-premises resources to a VNet with

 %